 So how do we make an effective mood board?

-The easiest way to create a mood board is through Pinterest.
+The easiest way to create a mood board is starting with a photo inspiration board on Pinterest.
 They’re easy to share and multiple people can even collaborate on a single board.
 Just sign up on the website and start pinning!
 You can keep the board private or public and either way share it with anyone as long as you have their email address.
 Collect images from anywhere and everywhere that inspires you.